-- Upon completion of the unit test, when collaborative testing is administered, the student is to remain in his/her seat until the instructor instructs the student to turn in his or her individual exam and scoring sheet to the instructor.
+- 1. Upon completion of the unit test, when collaborative testing is administered, the student is to remain in his/her seat until the instructor instructs the student to turn in his or her individual exam and scoring sheet to the instructor.
 Students are not to open textbooks or review notes.
 No one is to leave the room without permission. - 2.
 Should a student choose to leave the room for any reason, at any point during or following the exam, they will not be eligible to participate in collaborative testing. - 3.
-When the unit test is completed, the student will draw a random number indicating their group assignment.
-(Drawing of group numbers may occur prior to individual testing depending on the number of students in the class.) - 4.
-The instructor will provide the group with one copy of the test and one scoring sheet. - 5.
+For collaborative testing, the student will draw a random number indicating their group assignment. - 4.
+The instructor will provide the group with one copy of a test and one scoring sheet. - 5.
 Using group consensus, the testing groups will complete the test and place their answers on the scoring sheet. - 6.
 There is to be no collaboration between groups.
 Answers are to be decided upon by the assigned group members. - 7.
 There will be one scoring sheet turned in for each group.
 Group members will write their names on the back of the group scoring sheet. - 8.
-If the grade on the group test is a B or above, members of that group will receive points added to their individual unit exam test grade.
+If the grade on the group test is an A, members of that group will receive points added to their individual unit exam test grade.
 Criteria for receiving points added to the individual unit exam test grade are as follows: